 |11:05||Example of mind map summarizing a TED talk by Ken Robinson regarding creativity in schools|

-The narrator has a strong Indian accent, but he does a good job demonstrating how to use mind mapping to take notes.
+In the following video, the narrator does a good job demonstrating how to use mind mapping to take notes.

 The next time you have a writing assignment, try mind mapping.
 Use it to: